rdlauer/articles/blues/starnote-sms/starnote-sms.md

 I hope you saw how easy it can be to implement a two-way messaging system that works over Wi-Fi, cellular, AND satellite!

-You can get your own Starnote Starter Kit on the [Blues store](https://shop.blues.com/) to create your own satellite-powered IoT solution.
+You can get your own [Starnote Starter Kit](https://shop.blues.com/products/starnote-starter-kit) to create your own satellite-powered IoT solution.
 I can't wait to see what you build.

 Happy Hacking! 💙🛰️💙